 Outdoor Light (Direct Sunlight)

-Adequate air circulation also helps them avoid any sunburn on their leaves.
+Adequate air circulation also helps outdoor Jade plants avoid sunburn on their leaves.

 Indoor light (Indirect Bright Sunlight)

-The plant could be grown near a window with a Southern exposure where there would be nothing to block sunlight from entering.
+The indoor Jade plant could be grown near a window with a Southern exposure where there would be nothing to block sunlight from entering.

 2. Light Intensity

-A jade plant can thrive in medium to high light intensity conditions.
-Therefore, they grow well indoors in areas that are well lit.
+A Jade plant can thrive in medium to high light-intensity conditions.
+So, they grow well indoors in well-lit areas.

 Lets’s see the categorization for light intensity.